Standard Terms and Conditions of Homecharge Non OLEV Sales*

 14 FORCE MAJEURE

-BP Chargemaster shall not be liable for any delay or failure to perform any of its obligations if the delay or failure results from events or circumstances outside its reasonable control, including but not limited to acts of God, strikes, lock outs, accidents, war, fire, breakdown of plant or machinery or shortage or unavailability of raw materials from a natural source of supply, and BP Chargemaster shall be entitled to a reasonable extension of its obligations.
+BP Chargemaster shall not be liable for any delay or failure to perform any of its obligations if the delay or failure results from events or circumstances outside its reasonable control, including but not limited to acts of God, strikes, lock outs, accidents, war, epidemic or pandemic, fire, breakdown of plant or machinery or shortage or unavailability of raw materials from a natural source of supply, and BP Chargemaster shall be entitled to a reasonable extension of its obligations.
 If the delay persists for such time as BP Chargemaster considers unreasonable, it may, without liability on its part, terminate the contract with the Buyer.

 15 RELATIONSHIP OF PARTIES